josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 ## What if two modules provide the same service?

 When two imported modules, loaded at the same time, list a provider with the same token, the second module's provider "wins".
-That's because both providers are added to the same injector.
+That is because both providers are added to the same injector.

 When Angular looks to inject a service for that token, it creates and delivers the instance created by the second provider.